Alliance for the Union of Romanians

-The Alliance for the Union of Romanians (Alianța pentru Unirea Românilor, AUR) is a right-wing populist and nationalist political party currently active in Romania and Moldova.
-It was founded on 19 September 2019.
-This was done with the intention of participating in the 2020 Romanian local and legislative elections.
-Currently, the party president is George Simion.

-The party ran in the local elections, not obtaining many votes and only winning in three towns.
-However, in the legislative elections, the AUR won 9% of the votes in all of Romania and its diaspora, thus becoming the fourth-largest party in the country at the central level, which surprised observers.
+The Alliance for the Union of Romanians (Alianța pentru Unirea Românilor, AUR) is a right-wing populist political party in Romania and Moldova.
+It was founded in 2019 ahead of the 2020 Romanian local and parliamentary elections.
+The party president is George Simion.
+The party ran in the local elections, obtaining less than 1% nationwide.
+However, in the parliamentary election, AUR won 9% of the vote, thus becoming the fourth-largest party in the country at the central level, which surprised observers.
+In the 2024 parliamentary election, the party received 18% of the vote, becoming the second largest party.

-AUR aims for the unification of all Romanians from Romania and Romanian-populated neighbouring zones, and for the support of the Romanian diaspora in other countries.
-The party seeks the unification of Moldova and Romania, supports NATO membership and aims for energy independence for Romania.
-It claims it is a centre-right, Christian democratic party.
-However, it has been accused of supporting anti-vaccination ideas and being Magyarophobic, neo-fascist, pro-Russian and antisemitic, although relevant figures of the party have rejected all these accusations.
+AUR's stated goal is the unification of all Romanians, in practice meaning advocacy for a unification of Moldova and Romania, and support of the Romanian diaspora abroad.
+It has been described as supporting anti-vaccination ideas and being fascist or neo-fascist, Magyarophobic, conservative, pro-Russian, and pro-Israel.
 The party states that its four main pillars are "family, nation, Christian faith, and liberty".
+It has close ties with the Romanian Orthodox Church.
+The party has been described as being right-wing, as well as far-right.

 History

+Background and founding

 The Alliance for the Union of Romanians was formally established on 19 September 2019.
 Later, during the Great Union Day of Romania on 1 December 2019, its leader, George Simion, said the party's aims were to participate in the 2020 Romanian local and legislative elections of the country.
 Simion had up to this point been a campaigner for the unification of Romania and the Republic of Moldova.
-Claudiu Târziu, who was co-president of the party along Simion until 27 March 2022, was a member of Coalition for the Family which unsuccessfully campaigned to ban gay marriage through constitutional change in a 2018 referendum.
+Claudiu Târziu, who was co-president of the party along Simion until 27 March 2022, was a member of the Coalition for Family which unsuccessfully campaigned to ban gay marriage through constitutional change in a 2018 referendum.

 On 26 June 2020, AUR condemned the disinterest of the Romanian authorities regarding the minority rights of the Romanians in Serbia and Ukraine and declared that it would fully support them once it entered the Romanian Parliament.
 Two days later, AUR also condemned the 80th anniversary of the annexation of Bessarabia, Northern Bukovina, and the Hertsa region by the Soviet Union, declaring that "it is our obligation to regain our state".
 By July 2020, AUR counted 22 branches in Europe and North America for the Romanian diaspora.
 The first of these was established in Wolverhampton, in the United Kingdom.

-AUR was the only party in Romania that expressed support for Donald Trump in the 2020 United States presidential election.
+AUR was the only party in Romania that expressed support for Donald Trump in the lead-up to the 2020 United States presidential election.

-2020 Romanian local elections

-During the 2020 Romanian local elections, AUR won the mayoralty in three towns: Amara, Pufești, and Valea Lungă.
+During the 2020 Romanian local elections on 27 September, AUR won the mayoralty in three towns: Amara, Pufești, and Valea Lungă.